 Can I book a holiday cottage with you?

 Yes, you can, and we’re sure you could do with a change of scene!
-We are accepting stays from 12th April 2021.
 We will continue to follow the government’s guidance and will adapt to any changes accordingly.

 I have a holiday booked with you; can I still stay?